galaxyproject/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 {: .hands_on}

 # Understanding parameters in the tool

-Lets now understand the role of each parameter in the tool.
+Let's now understand the role of each parameter in the tool.

-1. **Interactions:Fixed effects**: Fixed effects are the factors in your model that you want to study and draw conclusions about.
+1. **Interactions: Fixed effects**: Fixed effects are the factors in your model that you want to study and draw conclusions about.
 These are the variables you hypothesize have a direct and consistent influence on the outcome.
 For example, you are studying how different diets affect gut microbiome composition, then diet would be a fixed effect because you’re specifically interested in understanding how different diets influence the microbiome.
 You might also include other fixed effects like age and gender to control for their impact.

-2. **Random effects**: In some studies, like those following people over time or studying families, samples from the same group can be similar.
+3. **Random effects**: In some studies, like those following people over time or studying families, samples from the same group can be similar.
 MaAsLin2 helps handle this by letting researchers choose a grouping factor.
 This helps make sure the statistical analysis is more accurate.
 For example, setting random_effects = "Subject_ID" helps control for the correlation between samples that come from the same individual.

-3. **Reference**: It allows researchers to establish a baseline or standard category against which other categories are compared, helping to interpret and understand the effects of different variables on microbial features.
+4. **Reference**: It allows researchers to establish a baseline or standard category against which other categories are compared, helping to interpret and understand the effects of different variables on microbial features.

    > <comment-title></comment-title>
    > - In MaAslin2, the reference level is must for variables with more than two distinct kinds of values.